 Is ESG the future of investing?

-ESG investing is on the rise with many investors looking for sustainable and responsible options when it comes to their money.
-ESG investing is geared towards those who want to make sure their money is being put into companies and projects that align with social responsibility, environment-friendly initiatives such as limiting global warming, or good corporate governance.
+ESG investing is on the rise, with many investors looking for sustainable and responsible options for their money.
+ESG investing is geared towards those who want to ensure their money is being put into companies and projects that align with social responsibility, environment-friendly initiatives such as limiting global warming, or good corporate governance.

 Related Resources